MichaelT-178/prism/README.md

 I forked this repo to add syntax highlighting for certain languages.
 This fork allows you to have custom highlighting in projects where you aren't pushing node_modules.

+## Setup

+Before starting setup your dependencies to make this project work and update with easy.

+1. Open the [automate_update.py]() in this project.

+2. Assign the "path_to_local_project" variable to the path of the project where you want to use this modified prismjs library.
+Save it when you're done

+3.

 ## How To Add a Token

 1. Go to components/prism-python.js (or whatever language you want to modify)
-2. add your token and save
+2. add your token to the languages file and save.
 3. Go to your project and add the following package.json.
 If there's already a "dependencies" attribute just add the one line there.

 ```json